 BIOMECHANICS and MECHANOBIOLOGY

-Biomechanics and Mechanobiology faculty are improving human health by understanding the intricacies of how the body generates and reacts to mechanical forces.
+Biomechanics and Mechanobiology are improving human health by understanding the intricacies of how the body generates and reacts to mechanical forces.

 MOLECULAR, CELLULAR and TISSUE ENGINEERING

-Molecular, Cellular, and Tissue Engineering faculty will solve grand challenges including next-generation diagnostic tools, material- and cell-based therapies, and eventually, replacement components that will lead to treat injury and disease.
+Molecular, Cellular, and Tissue Engineering will solve grand challenges including next-generation diagnostic tools, material- and cell-based therapies, and eventually, replacement components that will lead to treat injury and disease.

-Neural Engineering faculty seek to understand brain function more completely and mechanistically, and to mitigate and repair the damage caused by sensory and neurodegenerative disorders.
+Neural Engineering seeks to understand brain function more completely and mechanistically, and to mitigate and repair the damage caused by sensory and neurodegenerative disorders.

 SYSTEMS and SYNTHETIC BIOENGINEERING

-Systems and Synthetic Bioengineering faculty are pursuing cutting-edge genetic and cell-based therapies, learning to direct the evolution of complex synthetic biological constructs, and studying and controlling microbial communities that affect our health profoundly.
+Systems and Synthetic Bioengineering pursues cutting-edge genetic and cell-based therapies, learns to direct the evolution of complex synthetic biological constructs, and studies and controls microbial communities that affect our health profoundly.

 Four enabling technologies are a critical component of our department’s approach:

-Biomaterials faculty develop new artificial and biologically based materials for drug delivery, component replacement, and other health uses.
+Biomaterials are new artificial and biologically based materials developed for drug delivery, component replacement, and other health uses.

-Biomedical Imaging faculty pioneer new methods to peer into the body and measure its function in health and disease.
+Biomedical Imaging pioneers new methods to peer into the body and measure its function in health and disease.

 COMPUTATIONAL MODELING and DATA SCIENCE

-Computational Modeling and Data Science faculty explore medical issues by constructing complex mathematical models and via advanced data processing.
+Computational Modeling and Data Science explores medical issues by constructing complex mathematical models and via advanced data processing.

 NANOTECHNOLOGY and SENSING

-Nanotechnology and Sensing faculty are transforming our access to the human body by building new sensors, based on biological and physical principles.
+Nanotechnology and Sensing are transforming our access to the human body by building new sensors, based on biological and physical principles.